jenns93/hangman_animal_edition/README.md

 ### Solved Bugs
 1. Each time correct letter was submmited to correct list it would print for example "_","i","_","p","i","_","p","i","g".
 i.
 This was resolved by clearing the list at the end for the for loop which was latter made into a function to reduce length of program code.
+### Remaining Bugs
+- No known bugs remaining at time of writing.

 ## Credits